A Deep Dive into Application Specific Sequencing

 • Time-Bandit MEV: Reorganizing past blocks to extract additional value.

-MEV extraction often comes at the expense of users and liquidity providers (LPs), leading to value leakage from the dApp ecosystem and undermining user trust.
+MEV extraction often comes at the expense of users and LPs of passive AMMs (or users who are providing liquidity at stale prices), leading to value leakage from the dApp ecosystem and undermining user trust.

 What is Sequencing in Rollups?